HIDDEN CANYON

 A Classic Canyon that is Sadly Closed:

-CLOSURE NOTICE: Weeping Rock and the lower East Rim Trail/Observation Point Trail are currently closed due to a massive landslide.
+⚠ CLOSURE NOTICE: The lower East Rim Trail/Observation Point Trail are currently closed due to a massive landslide, so Hidden Canyon is also closed.
 (On August 24, 2019, a large rockfall off of the face of Cable Mountain buried the Weeping Rock pantheon in sand and rubble.
 The trail was previously closed from a smaller landslide that blocked the trail in January 2019 as well as several landslides that blocked the Hidden Canyon spur trail in July 2018.)
-Sadly, Hidden Canyon may be closed for the foreseeable future.
+Sadly, Hidden Canyon may not be open to hikers for the foreseeable future.

 Hidden Canyon is a beautifully narrow and deep "hanging canyon" tucked away above the main canyon east of the Great White Throne.
 The manufactured trail climbs up the east side of the main canyon, crosses a few ravines and ends at the mouth of Hidden Canyon, giving hikers access to explore up the canyon as far as they can.
 This hike is fairly strenuous with an elevation gain over 1000 feet, several exposed sections, and plenty of rock scrambling in Hidden Canyon.
 It may take anywhere between 3 to 6 hours depending on how much you explore.